phon-ca/phon/src/main/dita/phonex/examples/syllables.md

-# Syllable Decomposition
+# Syllables

-The following Phonex expression will decompose a syllable and store each component into it's own group.
+The following Phonex expression will match syllables and store each component into it's own group.

 ```
 /*